sneeu-leeu/Building-Blocks-Enumerable/README.md

 - $ git clone https://github.com/sneeu-leeu/Building-Blocks-Enumerable

-- Navigate to the project folder and execute "ruby bubble_sort.rb".
+- Navigate to the project folder and execute "ruby my_enumerable.rb".

 ## Built With